youyuge34/PI-REC/USAGE.md

 ## 2.Drawing GUI Mode
 This mode is a simple interactive demo written by OpenCV and easygui, which has been shown before.<br><br>
-**IMPORTANT**: The OpenCV window size of 128 is too small to draw, under Win10 we strongly recommend you to change the scale and layout to 150% in the display setting.
+**IMPORTANT**: The OpenCV window size of 128 is too small to draw, you can resize window to zoom the drawing or output panel.

 ```bash
 python tool_draw.py -p models/celeba -r